ssreelakshmi88/The-Indian-tuin-restaurant_PP4/README.md

 - Most of the code used in this project was taken from [Code Institutes](https://codeinstitute.net/) Django lessons.

-- [DioCar84/A-Taste-of-Lisbon](https://github.com/DioCar84/A-Taste-of-Lisbon.git) for README, setup code and guidance.
+- [DioCar84/A-Taste-of-Lisbon](https://github.com/DioCar84/A-Taste-of-Lisbon.git) for README, setup code and reference.

 - [MikeR94/CI-Project-Portfolio-4](https://github.com/MikeR94/CI-Project-Portfolio-4.git )for setting up README.